 How fraudsters target friends and family

-Since my relative’s experience, I have received three calls on the landline claiming at different times to be from BT and Virgin Media, which all offered to improve our broadband speed.
+Since my relative’s experience, I have received several calls on the landline claiming at different times to be from BT and Virgin Media, which all offered to improve our broadband speed.

 One was a computerised voice, which strangely made it more convincing as when we were with BT, we often received computerised calls from them.